 2018 was a historic year for the organization, featuring growth in new membership (109), totaling a 522-strong membership network, the success of our two newest committees, and settling into our state-of-the-art offices at 1040 Avenue of the Americas.
 As the president and CEO and new chairman of the Building Congress, we salute the talented industry executives who have preceded us in our positions and laid the groundwork for our continued success, most recently former chairman Richard Cavallaro.
 We look forward to building on all their accomplishments and leading this esteemed organization to new heights through a member and policy-driven agenda focused on growth and service.

 The Building Congress is enormously proud to be the leading voice of our industry, and we work tirelessly to ensure that the construction sector’s accomplishments and contributions to the success of New York are fully appreciated.
-We have expanded our advocacy efforts on the city, state and federal levels of government, and in 2018, we will launch an annual legislative agenda, outlining our priorities and positions on a myriad of policies and bills.
-We will also embark on our second Building Congress delegation visit to Washington, D.C., where we will meet with leaders on infrastructure in Congress and the President’s administration.
+We have expanded our advocacy efforts on the city, state and federal levels of government, and in 2018, we launched an annual legislative agenda, outlining our priorities and positions on a myriad of policies and bills.
+We will also embark on our third Building Congress delegation visit to Washington, D.C., where we will meet with leaders on infrastructure in Congress and the President’s administration.